Using Essential Oils For ADHD Symptom Management

 What are essential oils?

 Essential oils are generally concentrated forms of liquids containing the chemical compounds, or essences, of the leaves, roots, stems, and flowers of certain plants.
-Essential oils are typically obtained by steam distillation or cold press extraction, and because of their potential medicinal properties, they are commonly used in aromatherapy and alternative medicine applications.
-Their popularity has expanded in recent years as our scientific knowledge of these oils has increased, and it’s not uncommon to find diffusers in homes, dental offices, mental health clinics, and more.
+Essential oils are typically obtained by steam distillation or cold pressing extraction, and because of their potential medicinal properties, they are commonly used in aromatherapy and alternative medicine applications.
+Their popularity has expanded in recent years, and it’s not uncommon to find diffusers in homes, offices, mental health clinics, and more.

 Lavender